Republicans set to oust Rep. Omar from Foreign Affairs panel

 Associated Press

-WASHINGTON (AP) — Newly empowered House Republicans are preparing to oust an African-born Black lawmaker, Democratic Rep. Ilhan Omar, from the Foreign Affairs Committee over comments she has made critical of Israel — and as payback after Democrats booted far-right Republicans from panels for incendiary, violent remarks.
+WASHINGTON (AP) — Newly empowered House Republicans are preparing to oust Democratic Rep. Ilhan Omar, a Somali-born Black lawmaker, from the House Foreign Affairs Committee over her past comments critical of Israel — and as payback after Democrats booted far-right GOP lawmakers from committees for their incendiary, violent remarks.

+A procedural vote set for Wednesday would gauge Republican support for the move against the Muslim lawmaker, who has apologized for comments that she has said she came to understand were viewed as antisemitic.
+A final vote was expected Thursday.

-House Speaker Kevin McCarthy has been eager to flex Republican power to remove the Minnesota Democrat after he blocked two other Democrats, Rep. Adam Schiff and Rep. Eric Swalwell, from rejoining the House Intelligence Committee once the GOP took control of the chamber in the new Congress.
+House Speaker Kevin McCarthy has been eager to flex Republican power to remove the Minnesota Democrat after he blocked Rep. Adam Schiff and Rep. Eric Swalwell, both California Democrats, from rejoining the House Intelligence Committee once the GOP took control of the chamber in January.
+Unlike most committees, appointments to the Intelligence Committee are the prerogative of the speaker.

-Votes could come as soon as Wednesday on the resolution against Omar, a Somali immigrant and Muslim lawmaker who has apologized for comments she has said she came to understand were viewed as antisemitic.

 “This is about vengeance.
 This is about spite.
-This is about politics,” said Rep. James McGovern of Massachusetts, the top Democrat on the Rules Committee, as Republicans called a hurried meeting late Tuesday to consider the resolution.
+This is about politics,” said Rep. James McGovern of Massachusetts, the top Democrat on the House Rules Committee, as Republicans called a hurried meeting late Tuesday to consider the move against Omar.

-McGovern argued that Democrats had removed Rep. Marjorie Taylor Greene, R-Ga., and Rep. Paul Gosar, R-Ariz., for remarks that were far more extreme and violent against fellow lawmakers than those Omar had made and apologized for.
+McGovern argued that Democrats had removed Reps.
+Marjorie Taylor Greene, R-Ga., and Paul Gosar, R-Ariz., from committees for remarks that were far more extreme and violent against fellow lawmakers than those for which Omar had apologized.

+Republicans said they were waiting for Democrats to formally nominate Omar to the committee, which she served on during the last Congress.
+Once the committee roster is approved by the House, then Republicans would move to strip her of the seat.

+Democrats were assessing their options.
+They had yet to formally submit their roster for a vote, which was delaying the committee’s formation.

-The resolution against Omar was proposed by Rep. Max Miller, R-Ohio, a former official in the Trump administration.
-It says that “Omar’s comments have brought dishonor to the House of Representatives” and she should be removed from the Foreign Affairs Committee.
+The resolution proposed by Rep. Max Miller, R-Ohio, a former official in the Trump administration, says “Omar’s comments have brought dishonor to the House of Representatives.”

-But GOP leaders moved ahead late Tuesday with the resolution against Omar after several holdouts signaled their support.
+Texas Rep. Michael McCaul, the committee chairman, argued against her inclusion on the committee in a recent closed-door meeting with fellow Republicans.

+“It’s just that her worldview of Israel is so diametrically opposed to the committee’s,” McCaul said.
+“I don’t mind having differences of opinion, but this goes beyond that.”
+Having her on the committee, he said, “creates dysfunction.”

-The action against Omar pushed ahead after embattled Republican Rep. George Santos announced earlier Tuesday he would be stepping aside from his own committee assignments as the House Ethics Committee investigates his actions.
-The New York Republican has acknowledged embellishments about his education, work experience and other aspects of his personal and professional life.
+The drive against Omar comes as embattled Republican Rep. George Santos said he would step aside from his own committee assignments as the House Ethics Committee investigates his actions.
+The New York Republican has acknowledged embellishments and even lies about his education, work experience and other aspects of his personal and professional life.

 Several Republicans have been wary of taking action against Omar while they are also having to answer for the many questions emerging about Santos.